Henkos/FreeRobot/README.md

 To Compile
 >javac FreeRobot.java

-To Run
+Example to run
 >java FreeRobot 3 33

-The output is:
+The expected output is:

 Hi, I am a free robot!